Scoresby Sund & Northern Lights 9 DaysAboard: M/V Hondius

 - Amazing mountain, glacier and tundra landscapes

-- Encounter whales, musk oxen, polar bears and other wildlife
+- Encounter whales, musk oxen and other wildlife

 - Great chances of seeing the Northern Lights!